neo4j-field/pubmed-knowledge-graph-generation/neo4j_graphrag/README.md

 # Neo4j GraphRAG Python Package Example

 This directory contains knowledge graph generation code using the Neo4j GraphRAG Python Package.
-It is a single notebooks that creates a pipeline that will parse PDFs, extract entities, ingest data into Neo4j and perform some simple post processing.
+It is a single notebook that creates a pipeline to parse PDFs, extract entities, ingest data into Neo4j and perform some simple post processing.

 ## Differences From Main Notebooks
 * No constraints or indexes for lexical and entity graphs